ppardalj/ultima-paperdoll-drawer-php/README.md

 ## Usage

+### Ultima Online client files

+You need to provide your Ultima Online client MUL files and place them into the [uofiles](./uofiles/) directory.
+If you're using a newer Ultima Online installation and your client files are UOP format, you'll need to use a tool (such as LegacyMulConverter) to convert your files to MUL format.

+### Code

-Use the class `PaperdollBuilder` to customize the paperdoll of your character.
+Once your MUL files are placed, in your PHP script use the class `PaperdollBuilder` to customize the paperdoll of your character.
 You can use a fluent interface to change the name, title, skin hue, race, gender, and add items.

 Finally, get an instance of the `PaperdollDrawer` class configured with your Ultima Online client files, and use it to draw the paperdoll you just built.